ALS Augmentative Communication Program | Overview

-We provide comprehensive augmentative communication and assistive technology assessments, trials and training to people with ALS from the time of diagnosis through the lifespan.
+The Jay S. Fishman ALS Augmentative Communication Program provides comprehensive augmentative communication and assistive technology assessments, trials, and training to people with ALS from the time of diagnosis throughout their lifespan.

-To support communication and daily functional needs, sustain personal control and dignity, facilitate continued social and vocational goals, and maintain quality of life through thoughtful implementation of solutions ranging from high technology to quick-access/low tech tools and strategies.
-This is best accomplished by providing support to a person with ALS and his/her family.
+Our goal is to support communication and daily functional needs, sustain personal control and dignity, facilitate continued social and vocational goals, and maintain quality of life through thoughtful implementation of solutions ranging from high technology to quick-access/low tech tools and strategies.
+This is best accomplished by providing support to a person with ALS and their family.

 Meet the members of the Jay S. Fishman ALS Augmentative Communication Program team.Learn more

 Find information about protocols, such as speech strategies and voice amplification.Learn the protocols